ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/Encyclopodia/ReadMe from Keripo.txt

   if you really want to add more PZ2 modules, place them in the "Modules" folder.
-- Since this Encyclopodia version uses PZ2, there are often memory issues and you will sometimes get "bzip2" errors.
+- Since this Encyclopodia version uses PZ2, there are often memory issues and you will sometimes get "Bzip error:"s.
   If this happens, just reboot and try again.